RealFX-Code/card.realfx.rocks/README.md

 so if you use your username on this, you have to Generate a DarkMode Card image on your pronouns.page page.

-On the though of using your own username:
+On the thought of using your own username:

 ### How do I use it?